barongracias/barongracias.github.io/_pages/services.md

 author_profile: true
 ---

-I help teams turn raw data into revenue, resilience, and clear decisions.
+I help data, product, and risk leaders turn messy datasets into production AI and analytics.
 Work with me as an AI consultant, a hands-on ML/DS builder, or a fractional partner who keeps models healthy.

 ## What you get
 - Industry-grade delivery from a Senior DS who has shipped ML/analytics in regulated payments and fraud, with governance and auditability in mind.
 - Deep AI skills (PyTorch/TensorFlow, experiment design, HPC-style workloads) backed by an MPhil in ML & AI with Physics at Cambridge.
-- Clear communication, fast iteration, and documentation/runbooks that teams can own after handoff - no black boxes.
+- Clear communication, fast iteration, and documentation/runbooks that teams can own after handoff—no black boxes.

 ## Core offers
 <div class="card-grid two-col">